 About the Letter

-Valencia is of utmost importance to me.
+of utmost importance to me.
 This will become extremely evident in my letter #7 and beyond.
-His
+His dark, neo-apocalyptic

-dark, neo-apocalyptic interpretation of the Sonic universe (and anthro art in general) stands out as dripped in a
+interpretation of the Sonic universe (and anthro art in general) stands out as dripped in a cool lustre

-cool lustre that—frankly—Sonic has been anything but since the ’90s.
-For those of us who grew up with Sonic,
+that—frankly—Sonic has been anything but since the ’90s.
+For those of us who grew up with Sonic, in a period

 In the opening of this letter I describe finishing off an art piece I had intended as a gift to Clint, inspired by